Dear Your Teen:

 These sudden changes may be a sign of stress, anxiety, or depression.
 A professional evaluation is suggested if you observe these changes.

 Teenagers require rules and boundaries.
-You are worried that your teenager is always in her room.
+You are worried that your teenager is in her room a lot.
 Her request for more privacy might be fine, but try to understand why she wants to be left alone, and specifically what it is that she is doing in her room.

 If she refuses to offer an answer, and there is nothing in her room that could potentially cause harm, you should work with her to establish an appropriate boundary.
 For example, as long as your daughter is following through on her responsibilities of daily living such as completing homework on time, coming to the table for family meals, keeping up with daily hygiene, and following through on daily chores, there is no harm in allowing her more private time and respecting her request that those who are about to enter knock.